 Because I'm professional, I'll say that's non-sense!
 Once we know each other a bit better, I might choose a more casual and colorful phrase.
 But regardless of how I word it, my overall philosophy is that you're human, you're NOT crazy, and above all, you're resilient!
 It is from this space that I approach my work.

 My many clinical experiences and my easygoing personality have informed my relational, non-judgmental, collaborative and warm therapeutic style.
 Patients, colleagues and friends typically describe me as patient & kind, professional & authentic, and playful yet respectful.

 My approach to therapy is attuned, non-judgmental, filled with reverent curiosity, deeply relational and has a nice dash of well timed humor.
 I understand people's struggles as being driven by both nature and nurture, with our behaviors and personalities being shaped and maintained by the systems (families, friendships, cultures, social structures, etc) in which we were raised, exist and have internalized.
 I see the therapeutic relationship as the tool for healing--our relationship is a lab for you to learn about yourself, challenge assumptions you've held about yourself and others, and try on new ways of being.
-I use an eclectic mix of evidenced based practices and I am heavily influenced by attachment theory and psychodynamic/relational theory.
+I use an eclectic mix of evidenced based practices and I am heavily influenced by attachment theory and interpersonal psychology.
 With many skills at my disposal, I am able to tailor treatment plans specifically to your unique needs.